fntlnz/fntlnz.wtf/content/post/bpf-ring-buffer.md

 393826 /usr/bin/git
 ```

-If when compiling you followed my suggestion and left the `-g` flag
+If you followed my suggestion and left the `-g` flag
-to `clang` while compiling the program congrats, you just produced a BPF CO-RE (Compile Once, Run Everywhere) program.
+to the `clang` command while compiling the program, congrats, you just produced a BPF CO-RE (Compile Once, Run Everywhere) program.

-Yes, you can move it to another machine and it will work.
+Yes, you can move it to another machine with Kernel 5.8 and it will work.
 Next step is to compile the loader statically to move it
 together with the program.
 This is left to the reader :)

 # Using BCC